TheCahyag/Git-Essential-Training/README.md

     * `git log --author="Kevin"`: Returns all commits from Kevin
     * `git log --grep="bugs"`: Returns all the commits that has the string 'bugs' in the commit message
     * `git log HEAD`: Returns all the commits starting from the HEAD of the current branch
+    * `git log --oneline`: Returns the log where each commit only takes up one line
+    * `git log --oneline -4`: Returns the last 4 entries of the log where each commit only takes up one line
+    * `git log c4bd56.. index.html`: Returns all commits that are related to index.html
 * `git status`: Reports to us the difference between the working directory, the staging index, and the repository
 * `git diff`: Compare two files between the working directory and the other directories
     * `git diff --staged`: Return the changes between the staging directory and the other directories
     * `git diff --color-words`: Returns the changes, but instead of using two lines for a change it will only show the part of the line that was changed
+    * `git diff SHA-1`: Returns the differences between the working directory and the commit specified
+    * `git diff SHA-1..SHA-1`: Returns the differences between two different the repo in two different commits
+    * `git diff --stat --summary SHA-1..SHA-1`: Show a summary of changes between two versions of the repo and give some statistics on the changes
 * `git rm FILE`: Delete FILE from git and the repo, the change is already added to staging index
 * `git mv OLD_FILE NEW_FILE`: Rename OLD_FILE to NEW_FILE and will add it to the staging index
 * `git checkout -- FILE`: Get the repo's version of FILE in the current branch (--) and replace the working directories version
 * `git reset HEAD FILE`: Reset FILE to the version of the file that is in the HEAD commit
+* `git show SHA-1`: Show the changes made in a specific commit
+* `git branch`: Show all the branches that are on the local machine
+    * `git branch NEW_BRANCH`: Create branch NEW_BRANCH
+* `git checkout BRANCH`: Switch to the BRANCH branch

 #### Git Commit Message Etiquette